 Mirbeau Inn and Spa Megastar: Kara Burnett, Whitesboro girls tennis.
 Burnett earned an 8-0 shutout over Central Valley Academy’s Lauren Grabski in first singles as the Warriors were propelled to a 6-1 victory over the Thunder on October 27.

-Nagle Athletic Services Winning Moment: Will Markwood, Manlius-Pebble Hill boys cross country, getting to the finish line first in 18 minutes, 11 seconds as part of the Trojans’ 21-40 win over the Bishop Grimes Cobras on October 28.
+Nagle Turf Winning Moment: Will Markwood, Manlius-Pebble Hill boys cross country, getting to the finish line first in 18 minutes, 11 seconds as part of the Trojans’ 21-40 win over the Bishop Grimes Cobras on October 28.

 Sports Center 481 Driving Force: Trevor Tambourino, Westmoreland-Oriskany boys soccer.
 Westmoreland-Oriskany remained in form with a 4-0 shutout of Utica Academy of Science on October 30 as Tambourino racked up two goals and one assist.

 Summitcars.com Coach of the Week: Kathryn Harris, East Syracuse Minoa field hockey.
 Harris hit the 100-victory mark for her coaching career on October 30 when the Spartans went to Holland Stadium and handled the Auburn Maroons 2-0.

 Syracuse Fitness Store Standout: Neveah Christmas, Camden girls soccer.
 Maybe fitting her name, Christmas provided the gift of three goals and a hat trick to the Blue Devils in the course of a 7-1 romp over the Canastota Raiders on October 26.